ACHolmes/lucas/TASKS.md

 # What to do

-Note: I would recommend reading this in its entirey once before you get started just so you have an idea of the plan ahead, and what you are allowed to do (i.e. basically anything you want that gets the job done).
+I would recommend reading this in its entirey once before you get started just so you have an idea of the plan ahead, and what you are allowed to do (i.e. basically anything you want that gets the job done).
+There may be some unfamiliar tools used in here, and it is expected you use the internet to help you.
+I have already imported some useful libraries for you, but I imagine you will want to include 1 more library at a minimum, and perhaps more depending on how you choose to implement this.

 ## Part 1: Setting up the quiz data